Boeing given 90 days by FAA to come up with a plan to improve safety and quality of manufacturing

 “Boeing must commit to real and profound improvements,” said FAA Administrator Mike Whitaker.
 “Making foundational change will require a sustained effort from Boeing’s leadership, and we are going to hold them accountable every step of the way.”

+The FAA said new deadline comes after FAA Administrator Mike Whitaker met with Boeing CEO David Calhoun and other top company officials.

-The new deadline is being set as the FAA finishes an audit of assembly lines at the factory near Seattle, where Boeing builds planes like the 737 Max that suffered a door-panel blowout in January.
+The FAA is currently completing an audit of assembly lines at the factory near Seattle, where Boeing builds planes like the 737 Max that suffered a door-panel blowout in January.
 Investigators say bolts that help keep the panel in place were missing after repair work on the Alaska Airlines jet at the Boeing factory.

 Boeing Co., based in Arlington, Virginia, did not immediately return a request for comment.